fpoussin/Qt5-MSVC-Static/README.md

 **Usage**

-First we need to download and install the dependencies and Qt.
+First we need to download and extract the dependencies and Qt.
 Qt:
  - http://download.qt.io/official_releases/qt/5.5/5.5.0/submodules/qtbase-opensource-src-5.5.0.zip
  - http://download.qt.io/official_releases/qt/5.5/5.5.0/submodules/qt5-opensource-src-5.5.0.zip
  - https://www.openssl.org/source/openssl-1.0.2d.tar.gz
  - http://download.icu-project.org/files/icu4c/55.1/icu4c-55_1-src.zip

-Unzip these in the repo, check the folder names in tools/options.bat
+Extract these in the repo, check the folder names are correct in *tools/options.bat*

 Open a VS command prompt in the repo's root.
-The link for the prompt is "*VS2015 x86 Native Tools Command Prompt*"
+The link for the prompt is "*VS2015 x86 Native Tools Command Prompt.lnk*"

 You will need to run *run.bat* from the VS command prompt.